djcooke/compendium/_potd_181_enemies/sprite.md

   slow: false
   stun: true
   resolution: false
-abilities:
-  - name: Blizzard
-    description: 'Used instead of auto-attacks'
 notes:
   - 'Caster - kiting doesn''t help to mitigate damage'
   - 'Can be slowed if transfigured via Pomander of Witching'